getsentry/integration-platform-example/README.md

   - [Sentry](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry.
   - [Docker](https://docs.docker.com/get-docker/) - You must have Docker installed on your local machine.
   - Select a codebase - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
 Pick the commands and environment that is more appropriate for your implementation.
+  - (Optional) A local PostgreSQL DB Client - Great for debugging, removing/editing select data, viewing changes on objects.
+We suggest [Postico](https://eggerapps.at/postico/).

 ### Step 0: Choose an Integration